-TEAMS PLAYERS þ Teams made up of players who are from the same association, the appropriate age and registered with the OWHA p Players properly registered and from sam association p Pick-up form shall apply to house league players only may use substitute house league players of the appropriate age provided the substitute house league player is registered with, & regularly participates on another team in the same association Competitive players from same team are eligible of e Ý Any team registered as an OWHA Competitive team All unregistered teams competing team association. • A competitive player not eligible if she is n is not he a
+TEAMS IS PLAYERS Ø Teams made up of players who are from the same association, the appropriate age and registered with the OWHA Players properly registered and from same association Pick-up form shall apply to house league players only May use substitute house league players of the appropriate age provided the substitute house league player is registered with, & regularly participates on another team in the same Ine ligible Teams V association Competitive players from same team are eligible Any team registered as an Inc T 12 .
+21.1 .
+D1 × OWHA Competitive team All unregistered teams Ine E A house league player is ineligible if she is not registered with the competing team's association.
+X A competitive player is not eligible if she is not registered with the competing team. × A substitute who is a × competitive player.
+All unregistered players